 The Internet of Things — that vast and ever growing network of connected stuff — is disrupting a growing number of industries, transportation included.
-And it goes far beyond ride hailing/sharing services from the likes of Uber, Lyft and Via.
+And it goes far beyond ride-hailing services from the likes of Uber and Lyft.

 IoT technology is used on railway systems to monitor train speed, automatically shift routes and avoid accidents.
 Toll systems employ it to adjust pricing and facilitate real-time payment.
 It’s also a boon to fleet management — the scheduling, routing, monitoring and performance of a company’s vehicles.